MattHodge/matthodge.github.io/_posts/2019-11-14-automating-semantic-versioning.md

 * `plugins` - an array of plugins to load.
 The plugins will be executed in the order they are defined.
 You can also define some configuration for each plugin as I have done above.

-You can read me detailed documentation in the [configuration file](https://semantic-release.gitbook.io/semantic-release/usage/configuration) page of the semantic-release documentation.
+You can read more details about the [configuration file](https://semantic-release.gitbook.io/semantic-release/usage/configuration) page of the semantic-release documentation.

 ## Create and set a GitHub token